anaseto/goal/README.md

 * Easily embeddable and extensible in Go.
-* Array performance is quite decent, with specialized algorithms depending on inputs (type, size, range), and variable liveness analysis that reduces cloning by reusing dead immutable arrays (good in code with limited branching).
-It is, though, not a goal to reach state-of-the-art (no SIMD, and no bit booleans, fitting integers in either uint8 or int64).
+* Array performance is quite decent, with specialized algorithms depending on inputs (type, size, range), and variable liveness analysis that reduces cloning by reusing dead immutable arrays (in code with limited branching).
+  However, it is not a goal to reach state-of-the-art (no SIMD, and no bit booleans, fitting integers in arrays using either uint8 or int64 elements).
 + Scalar performance is typical for a bytecode-compiled interpreter (without JIT), somewhat slower than a C bytecode interpreter: value representation is less compact than how it could be done in C, but Goal does have unboxed